 To sum up, you can see how the specialized topics in a real-estate-related proposal will vary depending on what you're offering, your goals, and the needs of your prospective client, boss, investor, or proposal committee.
 But now you also know that all business proposals follow a similar format and structure.
 And remember: you don't need to start from scratch.
 No matter what your proposal is about, you can find all the elements you'll need in Proposal Pack.
 The templates include explanations and examples of the information that specific topic pages should contain; they will guide you in writing and formatting all parts of your proposal.

-As well as hundreds of templates, Proposal Pack includes a wide variety of sample proposals, many of which are real-estate-related.
+As well as thousands of templates, Proposal Pack includes a wide variety of sample proposals, many of which are real-estate-related.
 For example, the samples include business proposals for real estate property development, property management, property sales, commercial real estate sales, real estate investment proposals, real estate occupancy, and a sample government grant proposal for the Department of Housing, just to name a few.
 The sample proposals in Proposal Pack will give you great ideas and a big jump start on creating your own winning proposal.
 Oh, and Proposal Kit works great for business letters, fliers, research studies, and lots of other documents, too.